RikudouSage/PwaToTwa/README.md

-If the manifest path is not in html source code or could not be detected for any other reason, you can add the relative path to your manifest using the --manifest option.
+If the manifest path is not in html source code or could not be detected for any other reason, you can add the relative path to your manifest using the --manifest option (relative to the PWA url).

+You can even have the manifest in a local file and use it instead of fetching it from the web using the --local-manifest option.

 Example: